Open NetID and Check UW Tacoma Email Address

 Register for Classes

 Undergraduate students who have declared a major should contact academic advisor of specific majors.
 If you are freshmen or have not declared an academic major, please contact Academic Advising Center.
 Graduate students should contact graduate program advisors of their specific programs.
+If you have a difficult time setting up an appointment with your academi advisor due to high volume, consider sending them an email.

 Verify Health Insurance Coverage